kmos/janusb/README.md

 #### Stm32f4Discovery:

-You can use the example in Microcontroller dir to flash the Stm32f4 Microcontroller to test the plugin.
+You can use the example in Microcontroller dir to flash the Stm32f4 Microcontroller and test the plugin.

 #### Arduino: